 There is one exception to this rule: when in the context of an enumerated type (see clause 6.2.4), an enumerated value is clashing with the name of a definition in the importing module, the enumerated value shall take precedence and the definition in the importing module shall be referenced by using its qualified name (see example 4 below in this clause).

 In cases where there are no ambiguities the prefixing need not (but may) be present when the imported definitions are used.
 When the definition is referenced in the same module where it is defined, the module identifier of the module (the current module) also may be used for prefixing the identifier of the definition.
+For the latter case, prefixing shall only be used for definitions with global visibility for the module.

 Restrictions